 The closest place to where you are staying that has a clear view of the horizon to the north and is without light pollution.
 Ideally, a view to the north over the sea or a loch is best.

-There isn't a specific best time of night to head out looking for auroras, they can happen any time when it is dark enough.
 If the aurora is fairly static, it will appear to get stronger towards the local midnight (around 00:30 GMT in winter or 01:30 BST in summer on Skye) simply because the background sky is at its darkest then.